ricardo93borges/data-structures-notes/sorting/doc.md

 }
 ```

-Insertion sort has a quadratic complexity for average and worst cases too, however, it's the fastest sorting algorithm for small lists.
+Insertion sort has a quadratic time complexity for average and worst cases too, however, it's the fastest sorting algorithm for small lists.